Bryaryounesi/INTPCode/3MonthProject/README.md

 - The Computer Vision portion will continue in the next five-month program, but this repository now reflects the **foundational data skills** portion

 ## Daily Log

+### English
-A detailed daily log documenting each exercise and key learnings is available in `DailyLog.md`.
+The detailed daily log of exercises and key learnings is available in DailyLog.md.

+### Persian
+A Persian version is available in DailyLog_FA.md.